Concrete house on a Mediterranean cliff at golden hour

 Invisible House

-A 5,500 sq ft mirrored monolith laid into the desert, holding a 100-foot indoor pool and a perfect reflection of the surrounding boulders.
+A 5,500 sq ft mirrored monolith laid into the desert, holding a 100-foot indoor pool, three bedrooms, and a perfect reflection of the surrounding boulders.

 Architect